 You’ve got questions.
-We’ve got the answers—Mondays when the Summit Racing tech department tackles your automotive-related conundrums.
+We’ve got the answers—the Summit Racing tech department tackles your automotive-related conundrums.
 This week, we’re answering the basic question: What’s the difference between a single pattern and dual pattern camshaft?

 K.B.
 Washington, PA

 Q: What is the difference between a single pattern camshaft and a dual pattern camshaft, and how do I know when to use either pattern?
 Can you help?

 A: A single pattern camshaft has the same lift and duration on the intake and exhaust lobes.
 This means the intake and exhaust profiles, or patterns, are the same.
 A dual pattern camshaft is essentially the opposite.
 The lift and duration on the intake lobes is not the same as the lift and duration found on the exhaust lobes.
 For instance, a dual pattern cam profile might offer 274-degree intake/288-degree exhaust duration at 0.050 inches of lift and a .719-inch intake/.690-inch exhaust lift.